eppdyl/cathode-database/original-material/README.md

 ### Where are the figures?
 Because of the uncertainty in the figure copyrights, I have chosen to remove them from the repository before releasing it publicly.
+This *also* includes files that are freely available online, such as IEPC proceedings and dissertations.

 Pierre-Yves Taunay, 2020